 I hope you enjoy reading this blog and don’t hesitate to contact me personally through bunchofbackpackers[at]gmail[dot]com!

-To get you started, these are five of my favorite articles:
+To get you started, these are four of my favorite articles:

 Eight ethical dilemmas I encountered during my travels